ast-hugger/fabulae/text/romulus-en.md

 “Very well,” Crispus replied, “together we will bring the truth into the light.”

-## Chapter IV: The Old Soldier and the Storm
+## Chapter IV: The Veteran's Testimony

 As Crispus left the house of Valerius, he directed his thoughts toward other matters.
 Walking in the Campus Martius, he scanned the area, hoping to find other witnesses.
 He noticed an old soldier sitting under the trees where soldiers had once gathered, his hair gray and his body showing the signs of many battles.